alvarosf07/computer-science-DSA/README.md

   Hard problems are very challenging (and tricky) problems that require not only a good mastery of the specific DSA sub-field, but also good knowledge and skills with algorithms and most importantly: good coding intuition.
 Most of the hard problems require realizing a certain trick or alternative formulation that makes the question easier to solve.
 Hard problems are asked in coding interviews mainly oriented to heavy software-developer roles, or certain positions in finance that require strong problem-solving skills.
 Depending on the coding expertise, hard problems can take from 15 minutes to several hours to solve; although is common to give up before finding a solution.
 For time optimization purposes, it's recommended to look at the solution of hard problems if no meaningful progress towards the solution has been made after 30-40 minutes.
 </ol>
 <br/>

+### Solutions
+All the problems presented in the collection include solutions.
+The main programming languages of the solutions are Python, JAVA and C++:

+* Solutions for the foundational problems are available only in Python at the moment.
+* Solutions for all the problems (easy, medium and hard) are usually available in Python, JAVA and C++ (except a few cases where only Python is available).

+Solutions for the problems are not all my own, but usually a combination of my personal implementation and the best solutions I've found for each problem.
+I've made an effort to reference the original source of the answer for those problems/solutions that are not my own, but feedback is appreciated if this is not the case for some problems.

 <br/>